 - Researching a cause to which you are devoted as this would be an opportunity to inspire your audience.

 The two easiest types of informative speeches are:

 - Objects (Including things, people, places, and animals)

 - Events (Something that has happened, is happening, or likely will happen)

-Please feel free to contact your campus librarian for help with the research process.
+Contact the ARC/Library for help with the research process.
 Thank you for using ASK US.